Documentation

 • Controls: The stock rotary knob will be removed.
 The machine will be controlled entirely through the GaggiMate interface.

-• Power: You will install a new 3-prong plug and a 4-pin on/off switch (for the EU model).
+• Power: You will install a new 3-prong plug for the American model.

-• Features: This process disables the stock “Eco Mode” found on EU models.
+• ECO Mode: This process disables the stock “ECO Mode” found on EU models.
+You will replace the existing power switch with a 4-pin on/off switch.

 While not a “simple” mod, it is manageable if you are comfortable with basic hand tools and confident following detailed instructions.
 This guide assumes you have purchased the specific items listed below and is not suitable for a “LEGO” style build.